-The Contractor must ensure compliance with all applicable physician incentive requirements, including but not limited to [Section 1903 (m)(2)(A)(x) of the Social Security Act, 42 CFR 438.10(f)(3), 42 CFR 438.3(i), 42 CFR 422.208(c)(1)-(2) and 42 CFR 422.210].
+The Contractor must ensure compliance with all applicable physician incentive requirements, including but not limited to [Section 1903 (m)(2)(A)(x) of the Social Security Act, 42 CFR 457.1201(h), 42 CFR 457.1207, 42 CFR 438.10(f)(3), 42 CFR 438.3(i), 42 CFR 422.208(c)(1)-(2) and 42 CFR 422.210].
 These regulations, in part prohibit Contractors from operating any physician incentive plan that directly or indirectly makes payments to a physician or physician group as an inducement to limit or reduce medically necessary services to a member.

-The Contractor shall not enter into contractual arrangements that place providers at substantial financial risk as defined in [42 CFR 422.208], unless prior written approval of the contractual arrangement is received by AHCCCS.
-For those proposed contractual arrangements which meet the definition of substantial financial risk, the following must be submitted to the AHCCCS for review and approval as specified in Section F, Attachment F3, Contractor Chart of Deliverables [42 CFR 438.6(g)]:
+The Contractor shall not enter into contractual arrangements that place providers at substantial financial risk as specified in 42 CFR 422.208, unless prior written approval of the contractual arrangement is received by AHCCCS.
+For those proposed contractual arrangements which meet the definition of substantial financial risk, the following must be submitted to the AHCCCS for review and approval as specified in Section F, Attachment F3, Contractor Chart of Deliverables [Section 1903(m)(2)(A)(x) of the Social Security Act, 42 CFR 457.1201(h), 42 CFR 422.208(c)(2), 42 CFR 438.3(i), 42 CFR 438.6(g)]:

 - 1. The type of incentive arrangement, - 2.
 A plan for a member satisfaction survey, - 3.
 Details of the stop-loss protection provided, - 4.
-A summary of the compensation arrangement that meets the substantial financial risk definition, - 5.
+A summary of the compensation arrangement that meets the substantial financial risk definition, and - 5.
 Any other items as requested by AHCCCS.

 Upon request from CMS or AHCCCS, the Contractor shall promptly disclose all requested information regarding its physician incentive plans.
-In addition, the Contractor shall provide the information specified in [42 CFR 422.210] to any member who requests it.
+In addition, the Contractor shall provide the information specified in 42 CFR 422.210 to any member who requests it.

-Any Contractor-selected and/or developed physician incentive that meets the requirements of [42 CFR 417.479] must be approved by AHCCCS prior to implementation as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Any Contractor-selected and/or developed physician incentive that meets the requirements of 42 CFR 417.479 must be approved by AHCCCS prior to implementation as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-AHCCCS shall review the Value-Based Purchasing (VBP) deliverables required under Section D, Paragraph 74, Value-Based Purchasing.
+AHCCCS shall review the Value-Based Purchasing (VBP) deliverables required under Section D, Paragraph 72, Value-Based Purchasing.